maruel/record-videos/README.md

-# Serves a directory of videos over HTTP
+# Records movements from a camera as videos to disk

-Mainly to see video recordings from motion.
+To be used along with https://github.com/maruel/serve-videos.

 ## Installation